We've gathered answers to your most popular questions below.

 Premium audits are also done to meet regulatory requirements, help prevent fraud, collect ratemaking data and obtain additional information in case your business has changed.

-We use three different methods to conduct premium audits:
+We use four different methods to conduct premium audits:

-The type of audit we select for your business will be based on several factors, which varies by type of business.
+The type of audit we select for your business will be based on several factors, which vary by the type of business.

 Premium audits are conducted shortly after your policy period is over, or if your policy is cancelled before the policy period is over.
 If you request a cancellation, your policy is reviewed for audit shortly after the cancellation is processed.
 If the policy is cancelled for non-payment of premium, the policy will be reviewed for audit approximately 30 days after cancellation.

 We’ll need information from the following records for your audit: